 - Public policy participation: SU is one of more than 300 colleges and universities from across the United States to sign the "We Are Still In" declaration demonstrating its enduring commitment for climate action and reducing carbon emissions despite President Trump’s announcement to withdraw from the Paris Agreement.

-- Community Partnerships: SU is a member of AASHE, the Campus Consortium for Environmental Excellence, WAHESC, WOHESC, the Capitol Hill EcoDistrict, and Practice Green Health.
+- Community Partnerships: SU is a member of AASHE, WAHESC, WOHESC, the Capitol Hill EcoDistrict, and Practice Green Health.

 - On September 13, 2018, SU's Board voted to divest from fossil fuels.
 SU will become the first university in Washington state and the first Jesuit school in the nation to divest its endowment from fossil fuels over the next five years

 - Seattle University committed to work towards climate neutrality and reduce emissions by at least 12% by 2020 and by at least 51% by 2035 from buildings, solid waste, university-owned vehicles, air travel, and commuters to campus.
 To reach that goal, the university implemented a series of facilities improvement measures; improved the efficiency of campus vehicles and equipment; moved to an electronic procurement system, 100% recycled paper purchasing by Managed Printing Services, and adopted sustainability guidelines for purchasing areas such as electronics and janitorial products; implemented energy efficiency projects; increased waste reduction, reuse, recycling, and composting activities; and provided commuter incentives for car/van pools, car sharing, transit, walking and biking.
-In fiscal year 2017, SU’s greenhouse gas emissions totaled 16,772 metric tons, that is a 10 percent reduction since 2009.
-SU’s GHG Inventory report can be viewed here.
+In fiscal year 2018, SU’s greenhouse gas emissions totaled 16,096 metric tons which is a 13.6% reduction since 2009.

 - 5 LEED GOLD buildings have been constructed between 2009 and 2021